rinigus/pure-maps/qml/platform.uuitk/README.md

-UBPorts implementation.
+UUITK implementation used in Ubuntu Touch.
 Its currently based on Ubuntu Components and QtControls platform.

 Recommended imports are